Nishank-coder93/first-Git-Program/README.md

 # first-Git-Program

 Hi this is my first venture into git.
-I have a secert idea for World peace.
+I have lots of ideas in my mind.
+With your help maybe we can actually execute them.